 Coaster Pedicab has operations in nine cities from Boston to San Francisco.
 The pedicab business model is fairly unique — the operator rents the bikes to self-employed, licensed pedicab drivers who earn their living off of fares and tips.
 So when mechanical problems keep a pedicab in the shop, it directly impacts everyone’s bottom line.

 Frustrated by frequent breakdowns, Coaster’s owners started thinking about designing and manufacturing their own version.
 With their mechanics, marketing team and frequent drivers, they put together a wish list for a next-generation pedicab.
-Then they came to Design Concepts to help them make it real.
+Then they came to Design Concepts (now Delve) to help them make it real.

 There were several challenges to address: